Sauhardha/RNC_Website/README.md

 # RNC Website

-//Designed & Created by: Sauhardha Pandey
+# Designed & Created by: Sauhardha Pandey
-//For: The Riverina Nepalese Community
+# For: The Riverina Nepalese Community

 This website is the front page for the community by providing an online presense.
 Here, users can gain information